pikvm/pikvm/docs/msd.md

 # Mass Storage Drive

 This is an important feature that is available on all PiKVM V2+ devices.
-It is provides possibility to emulate a CD-ROM or Flash Drive to connect removable media to the target host which will be available evein in BIOS/UEFI if you need live disk to revive the OS or even reinstall it.
+It is provides functionality to emulate a virtual CD-ROM or Flash Drive to connect removable media to the target host which will be available evein in BIOS/UEFI if you need live disk to revive the OS or even reinstall it.

-!!! info "The size of the CD-ROM image is limited to 2.2 GB"
+!!! info "The max CD-ROM image size is 2.2 GB"
     This is a Linux kernel [limitation](https://github.com/pikvm/pikvm/issues/322) on PiKVM, which currently cannot emulate a DVD drive.
     To use a larger boot image, please use a Flash Drive emulation.